SDFIdk/design-system-icons/README.md

 ## Usage

-1. Fetch icon and logo fils using NPM
+1. Fetch icon and logo files using NPM
    ```
    npm install https://github.com/SDFIdk/design-system-icons.git
    ```
-2. SVG files should now be available in `assets` directory
+2. Copy/import files to your main project any way you want.
+   There is a handy bash script [utils/copy_assets.sh](./utils/copy_assets.sh) that copies all the SVGs into an `assets` directory in your project.